LightPat/Unity-VR-Video-Viewer/README.txt

-This is the code used in the first live demo on October 28, 2021 for CS 470
+This are scripts used in Unity for VR touring software that students at John Carroll University are developing.